Online Student Experience

 The course takes between 1-4 hours to complete, depending on your skills working online.
 With the notable exception of one LiveTalk, you can do the class work on your own schedule.
 For details on the course, including assignments and requirements for completion, please see the Syllabus page.

-Ready to test-drive online courses at JHSPH?
+Ready to test-drive online courses at the Bloomberg School?
 Register for this class.
 You can take this free course at any point before or during the application process!